OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 Given a cell full of XML-formatted text, returns a full XML document and adds any missing closing tags.
 You can then extract or select() which portions of the XML document you need for further splitting, partitioning, etc. Functions the same way as parseHtml() is described above.

 ###### select(s, element)
 Returns an array of all the desired elements from an HTML or XML document, if the element exists.
 Elements are identified using the [Jsoup selector syntax](https://jsoup.org/apidocs/org/jsoup/select/Selector.html).
-For example, `value.parseHtml().select(“img.portrait”)[0]` would return the entirety of the first "img" tag with the “portrait” class found in the parsed HTML inside `value`.
+For example, `value.parseHtml().select("img.portrait")[0]` would return the entirety of the first “img” tag with the “portrait” class found in the parsed HTML inside `value`.
 Returns an empty array if no matching element is found.
 Use with toString() to capture the results in a cell.
 A tutorial of select() is shown in [StrippingHTML](https://github.com/OpenRefine/OpenRefine/wiki/StrippingHTML).

 You can use select() more than once: